 Take only what I'll eat Invalid Input

-Consider local and organic food options with each meal Invalid Input
+Consider local and organic food options with each Invalid Input

 Drink tap water instead of purchasing bottled water Invalid Input

 Do not leave shower or tap running while not in use Invalid Input

 each day by simply turning off the tap while you brush your teeth and shave.